“Paul planted the seed, Apollos watered it, but God has been making it grow.“

 Missional Community: Groups of disciples engage their community through neighboring and servant evangelist while practicing a regular rhythm of worship, discipleship and intentional community engagement.
 A video series on why and how to form missional communities can be found here.

-The PT4TH team has identified three areas of focus for planting new ministries:
+The district has identified three areas of focus for planting new ministries:

 - Larger population centers